PwC Malta's Privacy Statement

 Security

-Our offices make use of security measures including CCTV surveillance and building access controls on the basis of legitimate interest in order to protect the property against burglary, theft or vandalism and to prevent and detect any unlawful conduct whilst also safeguarding our employees and visitors to our offices.
+Our offices make use of security measures including CCTV surveillance and building access controls, generally on the basis of Article 6(1)(f) of the GDPR, as PwC has a legitimate interest to protect the property against burglary, theft or vandalism and to prevent and detect any unlawful conduct whilst also safeguarding our employees and visitors to our offices.
 There are signs throughout our premises showing that CCTV is in operation whereby PwC Malta acts as the exclusive controller of the data collected.
 The images captured are securely stored and only accessed internally on a need to know basis (e.g. to look into an incident).
 CCTV recordings are typically automatically overwritten after 90 days unless an issue is identified that requires investigation (such as a theft).
 In such an event, we may be required to process and transfer the data collected in order to cooperate with law enforcement authorities whether local or foreign, as the case may be.

 When and how we share personal data and locations of processing